- 01 How to Open Disk Management in Windows 11

 Simple volumes are not fault-tolerant.
 It means you cannot interrupt any process related to simple volumes.
 Otherwise, it will cause the loss of data.
 For this reason, advanced users learn techniques like mirroring simple volumes.
 You will have two copies to share data between them.

-We learned that simple volume allows from basic to advanced uses.
+We learned that simple volume allows for basic to advanced uses.
 They can be used on basic and dynamic disks.
 But each case has its qualities and limitations.
 The best decision varies according to your goals.

 Do you want to run partitions with multi-both features for various OS?
 Just create simple volumes on your basic disk.
 Do you need to organize a large collection of data into a single location?
 Use simple volumes on dynamic disks.
 In this way, you avoid flipping through hundreds of folders if you want to find a file every time you want to access one of them.
 Also, you don't have to copy and paste multiple files.